 Simon previously worked for the Australian Building Codes Board as a Project Manager and has over 17 years’ experience working in the building and construction industry in a number roles including as a qualified carpenter, project and construction manager and a building and construction trainer.
 Simon additionally has a broad range of building and construction qualifications in fields of building, building surveying, project management and training.

 Executive Director - Planning & Development

-Michael has national responsibility for promoting good planning policy and ensuring HIA continues to have a strong influence on the direction of Government planning policy.
-In his role Michael also provides policy support and strategic advice to HIA’s Regional Executives and planning teams and coordinates HIA’s national planning committee and provides support to the HIA Board and associated committees.
+Mike has national responsibility for promoting good planning policy and ensuring HIA continues to have a strong influence on the direction of Government planning policy.
+In his role Mike also provides policy support and strategic advice to HIA’s Regional Executives and planning teams and coordinates HIA’s national planning committee and provides support to the HIA Board and associated committees.